 Most allergies cause a mild reaction, but in about 18% of cases, allergens can cause anaphylaxis, a systemic response causing breathing passages to swell and blood pressure to nosedive.
 In the worst cases, this can lead to death.

 Allergens can be life-threatening to corporations as well.
 Recalls can have disastrous impacts on companies, as the economic costs associated with customer communication, product removal and disposal, damages, and legal fees can bankrupt a company in record time.
-All of this can be caused by human error, mislabeling, or accidental cross-contamination.
+Human error, mislabeling, or accidental cross-contamination can lead to recalls.

 Undeclared allergens remain the leading cause of recalls in the United States and the FDA identifies them as a “hazard.”
 Regulated under the HARPC Rule, manufacturing facilities must identify undeclared allergen hazards in their food safety plans that are “reasonably likely to occur” and document the processes to mitigate them proactively.
 Consider cross-contamination when drafting a food safety plan, including contingencies for cross-contamination.

 Undeclared allergens don’t just pose an issue for the company; they also pose problems for suppliers.
-If a company receives an ingredient that could include a potential allergen or has a potential for cross-contamination, the supplier’s food safety plans also should be addressed.
+If a company receives an ingredient that could include a potential allergen or has a potential for cross-contamination, the supplier must address its food safety plan.
 Visibility to suppliers to determine their level of control over potential hazards within their facilities, or cross-contamination, should be of utmost importance.

 FSMA’s most impressive effort to improve allergen safety belongs to GMPs within HARPC.
-In total, upwards of 30 allergen controls are identified across every stage of the process: from cross-contact with handling, storage, and use, to sanitation practices and shop-floor cleaning procedures.
+In total, FSMA identifies 30 allergen controls across every stage of the process: from cross-contact with handling, storage, and use, to sanitation practices and shop-floor cleaning procedures.
 As a result, GMPs can be found at every step, from receipt to labeling and mislabeling to the final product.
-In the end, companies must document and follow the appropriate operating procedures to ensure allergens are declared appropriately when a product leaves your dock.
+In the end, companies must document and follow the appropriate operating procedures to ensure allergens are declared appropriately.

 Manufacturers must consider specific hazards when assessing a food safety plan for hazard analysis and preventive controls.
 Before a complete hazard analysis, identify controlled allergens.
 Recommended practices include:

 Allergen controls are essential at every step of the food manufacturing process.
-At a high level, standard controls to be documented include:
+Companies must document standard controls that include:

 During packaging, employees should ensure they’re applying the appropriate label or container.

 Food Allergy Research & Education (FARE) is the leading global food allergy advocacy organization and the largest private investor of food allergy research in the world.
-TraceGains is teaming up with FARE CEO Lisa Gable to host a webinar exploring the FASTER Act and how food and CPG companies can best prepare.
-Discover how your business can remain proactive with food allergen disclosures, learn new strategies for managing allergen risk, and get tips for preventing mislabeling incidents.
-Register today so you don’t miss out on this exciting new webinar.
+TraceGains teamed up with FARE CEO Lisa Gable to host a webinar exploring the FASTER Act.
+Watch this on-demand webinar to discover how your business can remain proactive with food allergen disclosures, learn new strategies for managing allergen risk, and get tips for preventing mislabeling incidents.